When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Unfairness of PCA for Collaborative Filtering (CF)

-\cref{thm:unfair} states that as the system gets large, the projection matrix outputted by PCA with $M_n$ components converges to the $I_{n, M_n}$ matrix.
+\cref{thm:unfair} states that as the number of users increases, the projection matrix outputted by PCA with $M_n$ components converges to the $I_{n, M_n}$ matrix.
 The projection matrix being $P = I_{n, M_n}$ demonstrates both undesirable mechanisms.
 The proof makes use of the Davis-Kahan theorem from perturbation theory, which can be found in the Appendix.

-Firstly, all columns $j > M_n$ that represent the less popular items are the 0 vector in the projection matrix; i.e. the projection does not contain \textit{any} information about item $j$.
+Firstly, all columns $j > M_n$ that represent the unpopular items are the 0 vector in the projection matrix; i.e. the projection does not contain \textit{any} information about item $j$.
 Then, the reconstruction, $\hat{X}_{.j}$ will also be the 0 vector; that is, the reconstructed preference of every user to every unpopular item is outputted to be 0.

 Next, fix a popular item $j \leq M_n$.
 Then, column $j$ of the projection matrix approaches $e_j$, the unit vector with 1 in the $j$'th entry.
 Then, the reconstruction of the preference of user $i$ for item $j$, $\hat{X}_{ij}$, is exactly $X_{ij}$.
-That is, the reconstruction for the $(i, j)$'th entry just ``reads'' the value that was there in the original matrix.
+That is, the reconstruction for the $(i, j)$'th entry simply ``reads'' the value that was there in the original matrix.
 This provides a perfect reconstruction, but this provides no useful information in the context of collaborative filtering.
 The reconstruction only provides non-zero values to entries that already existed in the original matrix, which does not serve the purpose of using this method as a recommendation tool.
-A projection matrix that is useful for recommendations should contain many non-zero entries for column $j$: then, the preference of user $i$ towards item $j$ can be inferred through the existing preferences of user $i$ towards \textit{other} items $k \neq j$.
+A projection matrix that is useful for recommendations should contain many non-zero entries for column $j$: then, the preference of user $i$ towards item $j$ can be inferred through the existing preferences of user $i$ towards \textit{other} items $j' \neq j$.